FelixReuthlinger/AutoMapPins/Icons/Making Icons.md

 1. Duplicate layer
 2. On top layer:
-    1. Set Saturation to 79
+   * Adjustments -> Hue / Saturation -> Set Saturation to 80
 3. On bottom layer:
-    1. Gaussian Blur 20
-    2. Global select background with 0% tolerance
-    3. Invert selection
-    4. Fill selection with foreground color (backspace)
-    5. Deselect
+   1. Adjustments -> Invert colors
-    6. Gaussian Blur 20
+   2. Effects -> Blurs -> Gaussian Blur -> Set Blur radius to 20
-    7. Set Saturation to 21
 4. Save this
 5. For full size icon:
    1. Resize to 64x64
    2. Save as PNG (flatten)
 6. For reduced size icon:
-    7. Resize to 48x48
+   1. Resize to 48x48
-    8. Extend canvas to 64x64
+   2. Extend canvas to 64x64
-    9. Save as PNG (flatten)
+   3. Save as PNG (flatten)